 We all know the kilt for its vibrant tartan designs.
-But throughout history, not everyone who wore a kilt could afford such adorned patterns.
+But throughout history, not everyone who wore one could afford such adorned patterns.

-Depending on the wealth of the wearer, early forms of this historical Scottish clothing were either coloured, in various check tartan designs, or plain wool.
+Historical Scottish clothes were worn depending on the wealth of the wearer.
+They were either coloured in various check tartan designs or plain wool.

 - The traditional garment, either in its historical form or the modern adaptation now commonly found in Scotland

-- The Irish kilt worn by Irish pipe bands, based on the traditional Scottish kilt, but in a single (solid) colour
+- The Irish kilt worn by Irish pipe bands, but in a single (solid) colour

 - Various school uniforms for girls